How to Become a Registered Nurse

 - A diploma from an approved nursing program (usually takes 2-3 years)

 These degree programs teach students the general knowledge required to practice as a health care professional, offering courses in nursing, anatomy, nutrition, physiology, chemistry, microbiology and psychology.
 Most schools offer or require students to gain clinical experience in different medical settings, such as hospitals and doctor's offices.

-Registered nurses must also become licensed in all American states, which requires passing the National Council Licensure Examination (NCLEX-RN) and graduating from an approved nursing program.
-Any additional requirements will vary by state.
+Registered nurses need also become licensed in all American states, which requires passing the National Council Licensure Examination (NCLEX-RN) and graduating from an approved nursing program.
+Additional requirements vary by state.